Accelerating the pool-adjacent-violators algorithm for isotonic distributional regression: Introduction

 with $w_j := \#\{i \le n : X_i = x_j\}$, $Y_{(0)}:=-\infty$ and $Y_{(t)}$ is the $t$-th order statistic of the sample $\{Y_1,Y_2,\ldots,Y_n\}$.

 Section~\ref{sec:Antitonic.LSE} provides some facts about monotone least squares which are useful for the present task.
 For a complete account and derivations, we refer to \cite{Barlow_1972} and \cite{Robertson_1988}.
 Then it is shown in Section~\ref{sec:PAVA.etc} how to turn this into an efficient computation scheme in case of a total order $\preceq$.
+Finally, we discuss the specific application to isotonic distributional regression, and provide numerical experiments which show that computation times of the naive approach are decreased substantially with our procedure.